nimbis/cmsplugin-newsplus/README.rst

 * Install django-cms (if you haven't done so already)

-* Download this package and run `python setup.py install` or add it in some other way to your current PYTHON_PATH
+* Run `pip install cmsplugin-newsplus` or download this package and `python setup.py install`

 * Add 'cmsplugin_newsplus' to INSTALLED_APPS

-* If you're using South execute `python manage.py migrate`, Otherwise run `python manage.py syncdb` within your project directory.
+* If you're using South run `python manage.py migrate`, Otherwise run `python manage.py syncdb` within your project directory.